How the Outside Spirits caught me...

 I spent my childhood playing in the woods and lake.
 I remember night time dewy bare feet, watching the lightning bugs bloom, and the silhouette of black trees as the dusky blue sky merged into darkness.
 Prickly grass tickled my feet.
 The air smelled thick with the seasons.

-The South’s call beckoned me back, to Louisiana, where creativity began bubbling through my spirit once again.
-New Orleans became home, and I married a Caribbean jazz violinist.
+Realizing a need for heat and swamps, New Orleans became home after college, and I married a Caribbean jazz violinist.
 Two children entered the scene.
-With happy jazz melodies floating through the air, and new lives exploring the world with wild delight, a fresh curiosity sparked in my creative process.
-I rediscovered the delight of our natural world and its undulations.
+With music floating through the air, and two wild young things in the tropical palms and Caribbean heat, I rediscovered the delight of our natural world and its undulations.
 And the sacredness of animals.
 In response, my artwork explores life's beautiful unexpectedness as I blend the humor, quietude, and sense of possibility inherent in our rhythms of existence.
-Textures, color and unique ways of application all play a role as I explore our exquisite world.
+Textures, color and unique ways of application all play a role as I explore our exquisite world through illustration and textiles.